etamu-class/assg00/README.md

 detailed instructions.

-In the "Remote Explorer", if you hover over the CONTAINERS item, there will be a "+" mark allowing yout to create a new container.
+In the "Remote Explorer", if you hover over the CONTAINERS item, there will be a "+" mark allowing you to create a new container.
 Select the "+" to create a new container, then select "Clone Repository in Container Volume...".
 This will allow you to clone your GitHub repository into a suitable Dev Container with all